Horizon Manila: Planning and design

 The project was proposed by the Manila City Government with a projected cost of PHP60 billion, through a joint venture with JBros Construction Corporation.
 A Memorandum of Understanding was signed between the City and the Philippine Reclamation Authority on June 2, 2017.
 The master plan for the project was designed by WTA Architecture + Design Studio, a local Filipino architecture and design firm.

 The master plan calls for the creation of 28 distinct "communities" for 100,000 residents, which will be situated on three islands bisected by a 4 km long canal park.
 83 hectares will be allotted for open green space, which will occupy a fifth of the project's total area.
 Each district is planned to have its own development guidelines.

 The project consortium allotted PHP109 billion for the reclamation and construction of roads.
 34 hectares will be allotted for the use and disposition of the city.
 Around 400,000 jobs are expected to be generated for the project.

 Approval and pending construction

 The project received the approval of the Philippine Reclamation Authority in December 2019.
 By the first week of October 2020, JBros Construction Corp. confirmed that all the necessary permits have been secured, including the Environmental Compliance Certificate.
 In March 2021, the project gained the approval of the Philippine Competition Commission (PCC), the second reclamation project to be approved by PCC after the planned Manila Waterfront City.
+In February 2022, President Rodrigo Duterte approved to allow the reclamation project.

 Construction will begin at the second half of 2023, and it will take six to eight years to complete.